Sequential Art and Design

 Learn the process of creating graphic novel-style sequential art.

-In this intensive course, you will learn how to get your ideas down on paper and turn them into a full comic page to add to your portfolio, with practical exercises and personal feedback from our course tutors.
+On this intensive course one-week course, you will learn how to get your ideas down on paper and turn them into a full comic page to add to your portfolio, with practical exercises and personal feedback from our course tutors.

 This course is designed to bring students through the full process of Sequential Art development with industry leaders such as: